-This Data Processing Addendum ("Addendum") forms part of the Master Subscription Agreement, Terms of Service, Terms of Use, or any other agreement about the delivery of services (the "Agreement") between Zoom Video Communications, Inc. ("Zoom") and the Customer named in such Agreement or identified below to reflect the parties' agreement about the Processing of Personal Data (as those terms are defined below).
+This Data Processing Addendum ("Addendum") forms part of the Master Subscription Agreement, Terms of Service, Terms of Use, or any other agreement pertaining to the delivery of services (the "Agreement") between Zoom Video Communications, Inc. ("Zoom") and the Customer named in such Agreement and/or identified below to reflect the parties' agreement with regard to the Processing of Personal Data (as those terms are defined below).

-In providing the Services to Customer according to the Agreement, Zoom may Process Personal Data on behalf of Customer, and the parties agree to comply with the following provisions concerning any Personal Data, each acting reasonably and in good faith.
+In the course of providing the Services to Customer pursuant to the Agreement, Zoom may Process Personal Data on behalf of Customer and the parties agree to comply with the following provisions with respect to any Personal Data, each acting reasonably and in good faith.